-- B1.1 During the registration process you will be advised of the fees that you have agreed to pay for the modules you are registered to study, as well as methods of payment, and the date by which payment should be made.
+- B1.1 During the registration process you will be advised of the fees that you have agreed to pay for the modules you have selected, as well as methods of payment, and the date by which payment should be made.
 All fees are quoted in pounds sterling. - B1.2 The fee which applies to you is based on your 'Home Address' on the first day of the Seasonal Academic Year in which your first module begins.
 This must not be a temporary or work address.
 The Open University reserves the right to request evidence from you to confirm your home address.
-The residency criteria set out in Appendix 1 are used to work out whether you are eligible for the Standard Fee or the Devolved UK Nation Fee. - B1.3 If you have declared or registered for a qualification, the fee scheme determined in B1.2 will continue to apply for the duration of that qualification unless you move outside the UK. - B1.4 If you are studying a module on a standalone basis, your fee scheme will be reassessed each time you register for a module. - B1.5 If you start a new qualification, become a lapsed student and/or cease to study towards a declared or registered qualification your fee scheme will be reassessed when you resume your studies.
-The fee charged will depend on the time at which your studies resume and the duration of your period without study; and your funding eligibility may change.
+The residency criteria set out in Appendix 1 are used to work out whether you are eligible for the Standard Fee or the Devolved UK Nation Fee. - B1.3 If you are studying a module on a standalone basis, your fee scheme will be reassessed each time you register for a module. - B1.4 If you start a new qualification, become a lapsed Student and/or cease to study towards a declared or registered qualification, your fee scheme will be reassessed when you resume your studies.
+The fee charged will depend on the time at which your studies resume and the duration of your period without study; and your funding eligibility may change. - B1.5 If you have declared or registered for a qualification, the fee scheme determined in B1.2 will continue to apply for the duration of that qualification unless you move outside the UK